SamanthaBooth81/Edinburgh-School-Of-Kathak/README.md

 ## Features

-1. Navigation Bar
+###	Navigation Bar

-    - Featured on all pages of the project, containing links to the Home Page, Timetable and Contact Form
+Featured on all pages of the project, containing links to the Home Page, Timetable and Contact Form.
-    - As this is placed at the top of each page, it will ensure the user is able to easily maneuvers around the site without having to revert or return to the Home Page
+As this is placed at the top of each page, it will ensure the user is able to easily maneuvers around the site without having to revert or return to the Home Page.

-2. Landing Page Image
+###	Landing Page Image
     - Photograph of a Kathak dancer on stage in full costume.
     - Intended to draw those who are both new and experienced with Kathak to that website.
-3. Homepage INCLUDE SCREENSHOTS!!!!
+### Homepage INCLUDE SCREENSHOTS!!!!
-Scroll down through the page to see the following:
+    Scroll through the page to see the following:
     - About the School
         - Welcome for everyone to join
         - Possibility to meet new people or train privately